Battle of Brenta: Background

-At the end of the IX century the Carolingian Empire of Charlemagne was long gone, in its place remained three kingdoms (West Francia, East Francia, Kingdom of Italy (Holy Roman Empire)), led by kings of Carolingian bloodline, which disputed the supremacy among them.
-Arnulf of Carinthia, the son of the East Francian king Carloman, who became German king in 887, wanted to recreate the Carolingian Empire, thus in 894, as result of his Italian campaign, became King of Italy, and in 896 he was even crowned as Holy Roman Emperor at Rome by the pope.
-To his goals in Italy he was helped by Berengar of Friuli, the great-grandson of Charlemagne, who after 898 started to see himself more worthy for the title of emperor, because he considered himself as a truer Carolingian than Arnulf, considering the latter to be an illegitimate son of Carloman.
+At the end of the 9th century the Carolingian Empire of Charlemagne had been divided into the kingdoms of West Francia, East Francia, and Italy, led by Carolingian kings who often fought for supremacy.
+Arnulf of Carinthia, the son of the East Francian king Carloman, who became German king in 887, wanted to recreate the Carolingian Empire and so undertook an Italian campaign, claiming the title King of Italy in 894.
+In 896 he was crowned as Holy Roman Emperor in Rome by the pope.
+His most important ally in Italy was Berengar of Friuli, who was himself a great-grandson of Charlemagne.
+After 898, however, Berengar began to consider himself more worthy for the title of emperor, believing himself to be a truer Carolingian than Arnulf, since the latter was an illegitimate son of Carloman.

-Berengar was king of Italy from 888 but lost his lands to Guy III of Spoleto who proclaimed himself king of Italy and emperor.
-Berengar was saved by the intervention of Arnulf of Carinthia in 894, defeating Guy of Spoleto, who died shortly after.
-Arnulf in 896, crowned himself as King of Italy (and emperor), but named his illegitimate son Ratold as sub-king of Italy.
-Ratold and Berengar agreed to divide Italy between themselves, but shortly after they started to fight for supremacy.
-Ratold died unexpectedly, so Berengar remained as single ruler, and started to aspire for the title of emperor.
-Aware of this, Arnulf, very ill, could not go personally in campaign in Italy, but concluded an alliance with the leaders of the Hungarians, who in 895-896 occupied the Eastern parts of the Carpathian Basin, convincing them to send an army to attack Berengar.
-Arnulf was accused by enemies that he concluded the alliance with the Hungarians by cutting a dog and a wolf in two.
-This was the way of making alliances by the nomadic people, the parties swearing that they will keep the alliance, and cursed themselves to die like the animals they cut in half if they broke their oath.
-So, probably beside the Christian way, about which the chronicles do not write anything, Arnulf had to conclude this alliance also in the Hungarians "pagan" way.
-This shows that Arnulf was aware of the Hungarian danger for the Eastern provinces of his realm: mainly the March of Pannonia.
-So with this alliance had two purposes: to punish Berengar and to divert their energies far away from Pannonia, so at least for a while he could be assured that they will not attack him.
-And of course he may have hoped that these two dangerous neighbours would weaken each other.
+Berengar had become king of Italy in 887, but soon lost control of most of his lands to Guy III of Spoleto, who proclaimed himself king of Italy and emperor.
+Berengar was saved by the intervention of Arnulf of Carinthia in 894; they together defeated Guy of Spoleto, who died shortly after.
+However, after Arnulf was crowned King of Italy and Emperor, he named his illegitimate son Ratold sub-king of Italy.
+Ratold and Berengar agreed to divide Italy between themselves, but soon after they started to fight for supremacy.
+When Ratold died unexpectedly, Berengar remained as sole rule, and started to aspire to the title of emperor.
+Aware of this, Arnulf, very ill, could not go personally to campaign in Italy, but concluded an alliance with the leaders of the Hungarians, who had in 895-896 occupied the Eastern parts of the Carpathian Basin, convincing them to send an army to attack Berengar.
+Arnulf was accused by his enemies of having concluded the alliance with the Hungarians by cutting a dog and a wolf in two, in a pagan way.
+This was how these nomadic peoples made alliances, with the parties swearing to keep the alliance and cursing themselves to die like the animals they had cut in half if they broke their oath.
+This shows that Arnulf was aware of the Hungarian threat to the eastern provinces of his realm, especially the March of Pannonia.
+So the alliance seems to have had two purposes: to punish Berengar, and to divert the Hungarians from invading Pannonia so at least for a while he could be assured that they would not attack him.
+He may have hoped that these two dangerous neighbors would weaken each other.